mpike91/TV-Maze/README.md

 # TV Maze

 This app utilizes the TV Maze API to generate a search result of TV Series based off user input.
 A user can then click on a show's "Episodes" to generate a list of all episodes with a few basic details & synopsis, including a link for more information.
+This app was great practice in API's and handling AJAX requests.

 <p align="center">
      <img src="app1.png" alt="App image one">